World Mayor: Notable recipients

 Notable winners include (subsequent political offices): Edi Rama (Prime Minister of Albania), Dora Bakoyannis (Greek foreign minister) and Marcelo Ebrard (Mexican foreign minister), while runners-up (or top 10 finalists) have included Andrés Manuel López Obrador (President of Mexico), Job Cohen (Dutch Labour opposition leader), Joko Widodo (President of Indonesia), Gavin Newsom (Governor of California), Leopoldo López (Venezuelan opposition leader), Cory Booker (US Senator) and John Hickenlooper (US Senator and former Governor of Colorado).

 Riace (Italy) mayor Domenico Lucano, who came third in the 2010 poll, was arrested in October 2018 on various immigration-related charges.
 The mayor of Gdańsk Paweł Adamowicz, who was assassinated in January 2019, had ranked ninth in the 2016 poll.

 City Mayors Foundation

 The City Mayors Foundation, also known as City Mayors, is an international think tank dedicated to urban affairs.
-It has been active since 2003 and runs the biennial World Mayor Prize, as well as the CityMayors.com website.
+It has been active since 2003 and ran the biennial World Mayor Prize, as well as the CityMayors.com website.
 Unlike Eurocities and United Cities and Local Governments it is wholly independent of any city.